 PepsiCo is also investing in advanced manufacturing technologies, like its proprietary frying innovation that reduces the amount of fat in potato chips by 20%.
 Healthier options are expected to buoy the company's top-line growth in the future.

-Soda consumption in the US has been declining for the past 12 years, as consumers look toward healthier options.
+Soda consumption in the US has been declining for the past 20 years as consumers look toward healthier options.
 Hence, a focus on these beverages has been a necessary move for PepsiCo.
 As it adapts to changing consumer preferences, PepsiCo believes that healthier products will be key for long-term growth.
-In order to meet the evolving needs of customers globally, the company is shifting its beverage portfolio towards these healthier beverages and aims for two-thirds of its global beverage portfolio volumes to contain fewer than 100 calories from added sugar per 12-ounce serving, from 40% currently.
-However, while the focus on healthier products is imperative, given the evolving needs and preferences of customers, PepsiCo still garners a significant portion of its revenues from its beverages, and hence, is a segment that needs to be protected.
+In order to meet the evolving needs of customers globally, the company is shifting its beverage portfolio toward these healthier beverages and aims for two-thirds of its global beverage portfolio volumes to contain fewer than 100 calories from added sugar per 12-ounce serving, up from 40% currently.
+However, while the focus on healthier products is imperative, given the evolving needs and preferences of customers, PepsiCo still garners a significant portion of its revenues from its beverages and hence, is a segment that needs to be protected.